 The names of certified public accountants that have conducted auditing and the name of auditing firm are as follows:

-Matters Concerning Accounting Auditor (As of March 25, 2022)
+Matters Concerning Accounting Auditor (As of December 31, 2024)

-The Audit and Supervisory Board of the Company reviewed the status of performance of duties and basis for the calculation of the estimated amount of remuneration in the previous fiscal year as well as the validity of both descriptions in the audit plan prepared by the accounting auditor during the fiscal year and the estimated amount of remuneration, using the “Practical Guidelines for Cooperation with accounting auditors” released by the Japan Corporate Auditors Association as a guide, and by way of necessary documents obtained from directors, internal relevant departments and the accounting auditor as well as interviews to obtain information from them, and determined that the fees, etc. of the accounting auditor were appropriate, in agreement with Article 399, Paragraphs 1 and 2 of the Companies Act.
+The Audit Committee of the Company reviewed the status of performance of duties and basis for the calculation of the estimated amount of remuneration in the previous fiscal year as well as the validity of both descriptions in the audit plan prepared by the accounting auditor during the fiscal year and the estimated amount of remuneration, using the “Practical Guidelines for Cooperation with accounting auditors” released by the Japan Audit & Supervisory Board Members Association as a guide, and by way of necessary documents obtained from directors, internal relevant departments and the accounting auditor as well as interviews to obtain information from them, and determined that the fees, etc. of the accounting auditor were appropriate, in agreement with Article 399, Paragraphs 1 and 2 of the Companies Act.

-The Company entrusted the accounting auditor with the “advisory services on the adoption of IFRS” which are services other than services under Article 2, paragraph (1) of the Certified Public Accountants Act (services other than audit).
-The amount of remuneration, etc. is ¥81 million that is included in the “Total cash and other remuneration to be paid by the Company and its subsidiaries to the accounting auditor” under the “2) Remuneration, etc. to the Accounting Auditor” above.
+The Company entrusted the accounting auditor with the “preparation of ‘document from the accounting auditor to the managing underwriting firm’ concerning bond issuance,” which is a service other than services under Article 2, paragraph (1) of the Certified Public Accountants Act (services other than audit).
+The amount of remuneration, etc. is 2 million yen, which is included in the “Total cash and other remuneration to be paid by the Company and its subsidiaries to the accounting auditor” under the “Remuneration, etc. to the Accounting Auditor” above.

-Furthermore, in the event that it is deemed that the accounting auditor is unable to carry out its duties duly or change of the accounting auditor to another audit firm is reasonably required to enhance the appropriateness of accounting audit, the Board of Directors shall submit a proposal to the general meeting of shareholders for the dismissal of the accounting auditor or not to reappoint the accounting auditor in accordance with the resolution of the Audit & Supervisory Board on the proposal resolved in consideration of the opinion of the executive agency.
+Furthermore, in the event that it is deemed that the accounting auditor is unable to carry out its duties duly or change of the accounting auditor to another audit firm is reasonably required to enhance the appropriateness of accounting audit, the Board of Directors shall submit a proposal to the general meeting of shareholders for the dismissal of the accounting auditor or not to reappoint the accounting auditor in accordance with the resolution of the Audit Committee on the proposal resolved in consideration of the opinion of the executive agency.

 ABOUT US